NightLight-Labs/subtext_integrations/TouchDesigner/README.md

-# QLab x Subtext
+# TouchDesigner x Subtext
-Instructions for how to use Subtext with Brightsign with an accompanying example
+Instructions for how to use Subtext with TouchDesigner with an accompanying example